socialdept/atp-client/docs/extensions.md

 }
 ```

-Methods with `#[RequiresScope]` indicate they require authentication, while methods without it can work in public mode.
+Methods with `#[ScopedEndpoint]` indicate they require authentication, while methods without it can work in public mode.
 See [scopes.md](scopes.md) for full documentation on scope handling.

 ## Available Domains